A Fresh Look at the "Hot Hand" Paradox: Introduction

 \section{Introduction}

+This article is dedicated to Charlie Doering, who left this world much too soon.
+While I didn't have the opportunity to collaborate with him, I did have the pleasure of many fruitful and engaging scientific and social interactions with him over nearly four decades.
+It was always enjoyable to discuss science, and indeed almost any topic, with Charlie because of his enthusiasm, his insights, and his ability to make you feel good about what you were presenting to him.
+He was a true mensch; the world would be a much better place if he were still with us.

+The account of the ``hot hand'' phenomenon that is presented here is a ``golden oldie'' that has been extensively investigated in both the serious and the popular literature.
+Even though this topic was not close to Charlie's recent interests, I'm pretty sure that he would have liked this story and that he'd have insightful suggestions that would have improved this article.

-In a repeated flips of a fair coin, the outcomes H (heads) or T (tails) occur with 50\% probability.
+In repeated flips of a fair coin, the outcomes H (heads) or T (tails) occur equiprobably.
 Thus in a long string of $N$ coin flips, the number of heads and tails, $N_H$ and $N_T$, will be nearly equal, with $|N_H-N_T|$ of the order of $\sqrt{N}$.
-Given that H and T appear equiprobably, a naive expectation might be that the average frequencies of specific fixed-length sequences of H's and T's should be the same; that is, the sequence HHTH should occur with the same frequency as HTTH.
-As a corollary of this expectation, the waiting time before encountering either of these sequences should be the same.
-Surprisingly, this expectation is false.
+Given that H and T appear equiprobably, the average frequencies of specific fixed-length sequences of H's and T's must be the same; for example, the sequence HHTH occurs with the same frequency as HTTH.
+One might then expect that the waiting time before encountering either of these sequences should be the same.
+Surprisingly, this expectation is false!
+This phenomenon is now known as the ``hot hand'' paradox or the ``hot hand'' fallacy.

+The counterintuitive nature of this ``hot hand'' paradox appears to have first been studied in a systematic way by Gilovich et al~\cite{GVT85}.
+These authors sought to understand if scoring streaks of individual players in basketball games was merely a manifestation of random fluctuations or whether a player's scoring could be characterized by well defined ``hot'' and ``cold'' streaks.
+Their conclusion was that a ``hot hand'' did not exist in basketball scoring statistics.

+However, it was later found that there does exist a hot hand paradox when the problem is formulated in an appropriate way.
+Namely, in a long string of fair coin flips, the waiting times for the next appearance of distinct sequences of equal-length strings of H's and T's (for example, HHTH and HTTH), can be different.
+This form of the hot hand paradox is perhaps best stated in the following stark way (as mentioned at the outset of the article by Miller and Sanjurjo~\cite{MS18}): suppose one flips a fair coin $N$ times.
+Whenever an H occurs (there should be roughly $\frac{1}{2}N$ such H's), one then records the outcome of the next coin flip.
+Naively, one expects that that number of recorded H's should be one-half of the total number of H's, i.e., $\frac{1}{4}N$ such events.
+In fact, this number is less than $\frac{1}{4}N$\,!

+The seemingly paradoxical nature of the ``hot hand'' phenomenon has spawned considerable discussion and literature that has ultimately resolved the paradox (see, e.g., Refs.~\cite{MS18,G88,BW91,RB92,RB97,JA10,RV10,MS19,RBG19}).
+However, the approaches given in some of these references are complicated and the simplicity of the mechanism that underlies the paradox can be lost in calculational details; a notable exception, however is Ref.~\cite{A11}, which provides an extraordinarily simple and appealing way to determine the mean waiting time for an arbitrary sequence of heads and tails of arbitrary length.